ICTU/sonar/README.md

 ## Overriding the ICTU standard quality profiles

-Add the project code (it will be used as a prefix for the quality profile name) to the environment variable PROJECT_CODE.
+Add the project code (it will be used as a prefix for the quality profile name) to the environment variable `PROJECT_CODE`.
-Add a list of semicolon separated rule ids to be enabled or disabled to the environment variable PROJECT_RULES.
+Add a list of semicolon separated rule ids to be enabled or disabled to the environment variable `PROJECT_RULES`.

 Example: